 Simply put, electrical work is dangerous.
-With projects of any complexity or sophistication, we wholeheartedly recommend hiring a licensed electrician.
-There are, however, simple repairs and updates that are appropriate for budget-minded do-it-yourselfers ready to proceed with careful attention to detail.
-By following these tips, you can replace an old or damaged outlet.
-It’s a simple job, and so long as you take the proper precautions, it’s safe.
+If you’re contemplating a project that requires any complexity or sophistication, we wholeheartedly recommend hiring a licensed electrician.
+There are, however, some simple electrical repairs and updates that are appropriate for budget-minded do-it-yourselfers ready to proceed with careful attention to detail.
+By following these tips, you can replace an old or damaged outlet, or even swap one out for a USB wall outlet.
+It’s a simple job, and so long as you take the proper precautions and carefully read through the steps for how to wire an outlet before you get started, it’s safe.

-Adding a new outlet requires running a cable between the outlet location and the home’s electrical panel.
-That’s much easier said than done.
-For this job, we recommend that you hire a licensed master electrician, not least because building codes often stipulate that a permit is necessary for new electrical work, and in many parts of the country, only a pro can obtain the required permissions.
-In other areas, a homeowner can pull his own permits after passing a government-administered test.
+If you want to add an electrical outlet but doing so requires running a new wire between the new outlet location and the home’s electrical panel, you should call in a pro.
+You’ll need a licensed master electrician, not least because building codes often stipulate that a permit is necessary for new electrical work, and in many parts of the country, only a pro can obtain the required permissions.
+In other areas, a homeowner can pull his own permits and begin wiring multiple outlets after passing a government-administered test.

 – 4-in-1 screwdriver